-So, that's it: You've decided welding is a cool industry to join—training takes less than a year, the salary is good, and the techniques are interesting to you.
+So, that's it: You've decided welding is a cool industry to join—training takes as few as 10 months, the salary is good, and the techniques are interesting to you.
 Your next step is to find a welder training program near you and sign up for classes.

 But before you step foot into the classroom, why not learn more about three types of welding you will be doing?
 Read on to see the differences between the processes, and get excited for a solid career as a welder.